IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/formality.md

 * README.md with the following information
     * Brief description of each system submitted, including which system they prefer for final evaluation by the organizers
-    * System performance as computed by the participant
+    * System performance on the generic test set as computed by the participant
     * Training data conditions (constrained/unconstrained; full/zero-shot)
     * List of the data sources used for training the system
     * Institution and contact person